orbcode/orbuculum/README.md

 * Latest Changes:

 This is the development branch for V1.20.
+The majority of new work is on the FPGA (orbtrace).
+See the README in the orbtrace directory for more information on that.

 The CHANGES file now tells you what's been done when.